SuruchiMandal/Collecting-Operational-Insights-and-Probing-Metric-Fluctuations/README.md

 - **code/**: Includes the code file for this project.
 - **docs/**: Provides documentation on the project methodology, analysis and insights.
 - **presentation/**: Includes a slide deck summarizing the project's main findings.
-- **visualizations/** : Provides the link for the Tableau public visualizations for this project
+- **visualizations/** : Provides the visualizations for this project

 ## Contributions and Feedback